 Also notable

-voska/hass-mcp (285 stars, Python, MIT, 11 tools + 7 prompts) — Token-efficient design with lean JSON responses.
-The 7 guided conversation prompts help with common tasks like “set up a new automation” or “diagnose a device.”
-Best for users who want guided workflows rather than raw tool access.
+voska/hass-mcp (283 stars, Python, MIT, 11 tools + 7 prompts) — Token-efficient design with lean JSON responses.
+The 7 guided conversation prompts help with common tasks.
+Note: dormant since August 2025.

-jango-blockchained/advanced-homeassistant-mcp (48 stars, TypeScript, MIT, 34 tools) — Enterprise-grade security with JWT auth, rate limiting, and IP allowlisting.
+jango-blockchained/advanced-homeassistant-mcp (49 stars, TypeScript, MIT, 34 tools) — Enterprise-grade security with JWT auth, rate limiting, and IP allowlisting.
 Unique Aurora sound-to-light synchronization feature.
-Runs on Bun runtime (claimed 4x faster than Node.js).
-Best for security-conscious deployments.
+Runs on Bun runtime.

-allenporter/mcp-server-home-assistant (67 stars, Python, Apache 2.0) — Now archived.
-Its WebSocket-based approach contributed to the official Home Assistant Core MCP integration that’s being developed.
-Worth noting for historical context: Home Assistant is working toward native MCP support in the core platform.
+allenporter/mcp-server-home-assistant (67 stars, Python, Apache 2.0) — Archived.
+Its WebSocket-based approach contributed to the native Home Assistant Core MCP integration that has now shipped.

 MQTT servers